Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 ![Servant Settings](https://i.imgur.com/NRpwsuV.png)

-Note: We can only reliably detect if the skill level is max level or not.
+Note: We can only reliably detect if the skill level is max level `Lvl.
+10` or not.
 We can't detect the current skill level.

 #### Preferred Servant - Preferred CE